-If you already own any basic kit of Ajax Alarm System the thing you might consider having on top is Ajax KeyPad and in particular this newly released Ajax KeyPad Plus, that we are reviewing today.
-Not obligatory, but in frames of Ajax Alarm Eco System, Ajax KeyPad Plus complements it with a number of useful features, increasing your comfort and providing more security.
-Get Ajax KeyPad Plus on the Pipl Systems Store!
+If you already own any basic kit of Ajax Alarm System, the thing you might consider having on top is Ajax KeyPad and, in particular, this newly released Ajax KeyPad Plus, which we are reviewing today.
+Not obligatory, but in the framework of the Ajax Alarm Eco System, Ajax KeyPad Plus complements it with a number of useful features, increasing your comfort and providing more security.

 The main thing that’s different from the previous KeyPad is the built-in access cards reader, allowing you and other users to control the system with these newly released as well Ajax-branded pass cards and tags to make the controls faster and smooth as much as it can be by putting the card over the device.